As Chairman of IADAA I would like to welcome you to our website.

 Our organisation, established in 1993, represents the top international dealers in Classical, Egyptian and Near Eastern ancient art.
 Our prime function is to facilitate good relations between the trade and museums, collectors, archaeologists and government agencies.
 We work with law enforcement and others to prevent crime and campaign vigorously for an open, legitimate trade operating under fair regulations.
 We firmly believe that the preservation of the relics of man’s ancient past is the responsibility of all.

 Our members adhere to the highest professional standards as set out in our stringent code of ethics.
 They have therefore been well placed to understand and tackle issues of provenance that have become prevalent in recent years.
-Our members undertake due diligence as a matter of course and are obliged to check every object with a sales value over €5,000 with the Art Loss Register.
+Our members undertake due diligence as a matter of course and are obliged to check every object with a sales value over €5,000 with INTERPOL Database of Stolen Art or the the Art Loss Register.
 Your dealings with any member of the association can be made with the utmost confidence.

 Since Roman times, collecting of antiquities has made an important contribution to education, and from the 18th to the early 20th century the “Grand Tour” (as well as fostering the acquisition of ancient objects in the countries visited) led to a better understanding of our cultural roots.
 Private collections have formed the core of all collections of ancient art in the great museums.
 This tradition also resulted in a vast number of antiquities being stored safely in private collections all over Europe, the USA and elsewhere, and it is these objects that circulate on the market, becoming available from time to time for other collectors to buy.
 It is time to emphasize that collecting ancient art is an expression of enthusiasm, passion and respect for the cultural achievements of our ancestors.
 It is also about learning, understanding and preservation – the exact opposite of destruction.